 They do not have a clear vision of what they want or how they can achieve it.

-Having a goal is the first step you must take if you want to achieve anything.
+Having a goal is the first step you must take if you want to achieve anything in life.

 A goal is defined as the end toward which effort is directed by Merriam-Webster.